2003 Melbourne thunderstorm: Melbourne's east

 A number of motorists were trapped on the roofs of their cars as chest-high floodwater accumulated under the Bulleen Road Bridge on the Eastern Freeway.
 They were rescued by Melbourne's Metropolitan Fire Brigade using two maritime response unit boats.
-Severe hailstorms caused thousands of dollars of damage to cars in the suburb of Lilydale.
-Rail company Connex Melbourne announced that flooding and power damage at Blackburn, Surrey Hills and Boronia railway stations would cause transport delays the following day.
+At McHale Stadium, floodwaters damaged documents and memorabilia from the Collingwood Football Club.
+Severe hailstorms caused thousands of dollars of damage to around 60 cars in the suburb of Lilydale.
+Hail also destroyed 40 other vehicles in a car park.
 Victoria Police arrested two people in connection with incidents of looting in Fairfield which had occurred during the height of the storms.